FetchWeb/Email/README.md

-# Mail
+# FetchWeb Mail
-A Simple Email API Written in Go
+A Simple SMTP Email API Written in Go